Aidar5/nattoeng/docs/source/book/09_functions/3b_func_unpacking_args.rst

         ...:                    {'username': 'nata', 'password': 'natapass'},
         ...:                    {'username': 'user', 'password': '123456789'}]

-If you pass the dictionary of the check_passwd function, there is an error:
+If you pass dictionary to check_passwd function, there is an error:

 .. code:: python